-Thesis Student, Psychology
+Mini-Thesis Student, Psychology Research Specialist

 I am a fourth year undergraduate student who is in the Psychology Research Specialist Program at the University of Toronto.
 I am broadly interested in investigating how learning and memory change from childhood to adulthood.
 In my spare time, I enjoy cooking/baking, hiking, and doing yoga!

-Research Associate, Psychology and Neuroscience
+Volunteer Research Assistant, Psychology and Sociology

-Volunteer Research Associate, Global Health and Psychology
+Volunteer Research Assistant, Global Health and Psychology